 I told her we were staying at a hostel out in the rice fields.
 Upon seeing the pool with only two chairs, she wondered out loud “But where am I going to sit when other people are out here?”
 Her blonde-ness is pretty funny at times.
 Needless to stay, she was pretty stoked to learn that she wouldn’t be sharing the pool at all!

 In addition to the amazing pool, this place had a great terrace off the bedroom where we enjoyed coffee in the morning and cold Bintangs at night.
-At just $72 a night, we definitely hit the jackpot with this one.
-Of course, it was a bit tough to go back to hostels and guest houses after that, but anything to keep us on the road!
+We definitely hit the jackpot with this one.
+Of course, it was a bit tough to go back to hostels and guesthouses after that, but anything to keep us on the road!

-Check out the Top 10 Things to Do in Ubud.
+Read more: Check out the Top 10 Things to Do in Ubud

-A few years later, we found ourselves back in Ubud to finally have our tropical honeymoon.
+A few years later, we found ourselves back in Ubud to finally have our tropical honeymoon on a budget.
 For four nights, we stayed in this incredibly beautiful joglo house with a colorful garden and a great little pool.

 The family that runs the place is super nice as well, and I really enjoyed chatting with them as my Indonesian was pretty decent by this point.
 They’ve put so much love and effort into this place and it really shows.